ISRAEL—SPIRIT AND FLESH

 Christ and His saints in glory are “far away” from the peoples of the earth only in the sense they are in a holy spiritual realm.
 They are not “present,” not because they are a long distance away necessarily but because they are in the spirit realm in the Presence of God.
 As soon as Christ removes the veil by which He hides Himself from the sight of earth’s people He will be “present”; He will be near.

-And he will destroy in this mountain the face of the covering cast over all people, and the vail that is spread over all nations.
+And He will destroy on this mountain [victorious saints] the surface of the covering cast over all people, and the veil that is spread over all nations.
 (Isaiah 25:7)

 The coming (or “presence”) of the Kingdom of God is the entrance of eternal, incorruptible resurrection life into the material realm.
 It is the bringing of the holy Presence of God into the world.
 The kingdoms of the world will come under the dominion of God and His Christ.
 What is holy will once again be available to mankind on the earth, as was true in Eden (Revelation 11:15).